 Here are the icons, from left to right:

-- X: dismiss the panel and ask if any changes should be saved
+- X: dismiss the panel and ask if any changes should be saved.

-- Capture Entire Screen: take a screenshot of the whole screen
+- Capture Entire Screen: take a screenshot of the whole screen.

-- Capture Selected Window: take a screenshot of a window
+- Capture Selected Window: screenshot a window.

-- Record Selected Portion: record parts of your Mac screen
+- Record Selected Portion: record parts of your Mac screen.

-- Capture/Record: take a screenshot or record the screen
+- Capture/Record: take a screenshot or record the screen.

-These shortcuts also appear on the Touch Bar of your Mac.
+The above shortcuts also appear on the Touch Bar of your Mac.

 If you immediately swipe the thumbnail away (or wait a few minutes until it disappears), your content gets saved right away.
 By default, screenshots are stored as PNG files and screen recordings are saved as QuickTime MOV files.